CLV Sports Betting Calculator

 4. Risk Implications

-Is it necessary to check the closing line value of every bet?
+Is it necessary to check the closing-price comparison of every bet?